Geaux Rocket Ride: Background

 Geaux Rocket Ride was a bay colt that was bred in Kentucky, United States by OXO Equine in 2020.
 He was sired by Argentine-bred Candy Ride, winner of the 2003 Grade I Pacific Classic Stakes.
 Geaux Rocket Ride earned Candy Ride his 18th Group 1/Grade I victory.
 Candy Ride stands at Lane's End Farm for $75,000.
-Out of the Uncle Mo mare Beyond Grace, Geaux Rocket Ride was purchased from the Taylor Made Sales Agency consignment at the 2021 Fasig-Tipton Kentucky Select Yearling Sale by James Bernhard for $350,000.
+Out of the Uncle Mo mare Beyond Grace, Geaux Rocket Ride was purchased from the Taylor Made Sales Agency consignment at the 2021 Fasig-Tipton Kentucky Select Yearling Sale by James Bernhard for $350,000 under the advisement of Matthew Weinmann.
 James Bernhard later bought the historic Pin Oak Stud in Kentucky in November 2022 and registered the horse under the stud's ownership.

 Beyond Grace was a full-sister to SP Mighty Mo, and was out of Flowers Athefinish, a half to Grade III winner Lotus Pool and Grade I placed Golden Larch.
 In 2023 the mare produced a filly by Rowayton earlier this season and was bred back to Instilled Regard.